Plan Your Visit

 - Free.
 We can accommodate RVs for daytime parking (no overnight).

 - Upon arriving at Laura Plantation, report to the admissions desk inside the Plantation Store Gift Shop.
-We operate on a first-come, first-serve basis.
-We will put you on the next available tour.
 If you purchased your tickets online, present verification to redeem your tour tickets.

 LENGTH OF TOUR

 - The tour is approximately 75-80 minutes.
 There is considerable walking throughout the house, grounds, gardens and slave quarters.
 It is about 1/4 of mile (400 meters) walk.
 Tours are leisurely paced and seating is provided in designated areas.
 Wear comfortable shoes and dress accordingly for the weather.

 - must be silenced and muted during the entire tour.
 IF you must take a phone call, you will be asked to leave the tour so as not to distract other guests.

 - Visitors are asked to stay with their tour guide at all times.
 Wandering the property or self-guiding is NOT allowed.
 Our tour guides work very hard to provide everyone with an enjoyable experience.
 If you enjoy your tour, please feel free to tip your tour guide!